The French commune of Rouchefourchat has exactly one inhabitant.

 According to this undated list, there are (or were) 93 communes in France with less than twenty residents including 19 with less than ten residents, so although Rochefourchat is an extreme example¹, it is not alone in being tiny.

-¹Discounting nine villages destroyed in World War I and retained as municipalities with zero inhabitants for symbolic/historical purposes.
+¹Discounting nine villages destroyed in World War I and retained for historical purposes.